mattermost/docs/source/deployment/sso-saml-technical.rst

 There are different types of SAML responses sent by the IdP to the SP.
 The response contains the Assertion with the NameID and attributes of a user.

-Below is a table of the different types of responses, along with an example XML of each type of response:
+Below is a table of the different types of responses, along with an example XML of each type of response.
+Each response type is fully supported except when the SAML assertion is signed while the SAML response itself is not:

 .. csv-table::
     :header: "Response Type", "Signed SAML Response", "Signed SAML Assertion", "Encrypted SAML Assertion", "Supported by Mattermost"